 Humans – “And He Goes”

-White Pine Pictures is an independent, Canadian film and television production company based in Toronto.
-For 40 years White Pine Pictures has engaged audiences worldwide with compelling stories in documentary and dramatic form.
-Under the leadership of Peter Raymont, our film, television, and interactive productions have earned over 76 awards, including Genies, Geminis, several Gold and Silver Hugos and The Sesterce d’Argent.
-We have become trusted suppliers of documentary programs to all Canadian broadcasters, and to BBC, Channel 4, PBS, Nat Geo, France 2, ZDF-ARTE, SVT, NHK, ABC, SBS among many others.
+White Pine Pictures is an independent film and television production company based in Toronto, Canada.
+For 40 years, our productions have engaged audiences worldwide with compelling stories in documentary and dramatic form.
+Our work has been honoured with dozens of international awards, including an Emmy, two Oscar shortlists, the Sundance Audience Award, Genies, Geminis, several Gold and Silver Hugos, and the Sesterce d’Argent.
+We have become trusted suppliers to all Canadian broadcasters and the BBC, Channel 4, PBS, Smithsonian, France 2, ZDF-ARTE, SVT, ABC and SBS.

 White Pine’s breakout documentary Shake Hands with the Devil: The Journey of Roméo Dallaire was honoured with the Audience Award for World Cinema Documentaries at the 2005 Sundance Film Festival and the 2007 Emmy for Best Documentary.
 This influential feature film had a profound impact on audiences around the world.
 Other White Pine documentary features include the Oscar-shortlisted A Promise to the Dead: The Exile Journey of Ariel Dorfman (2008) and Genius Within: The Inner Life of Glenn Gould (2010).
 As with many of our films Guantanamo’s Child: Omar Khadr, premiered at The Toronto International Film Festival, and was honoured with three Canadian Screen Awards.
 All Governments Lie: Truth, Deception and the Spirit of I.F.
 Stone (2016) also premiered at TIFF, has been screened at many film festivals and broadcast worldwide.